-- Command-Driven Upload: This CSV layout is essentially a file-driven API, where each line of the CSV file is its own command, allowing you to execute a series of commands to add/remove and update subscriber data (add_user, add_mobile, delete_user, etc.) A full list of commands is provided in your Omnilert account.
+- Command-Driven Upload: This CSV layout is essentially a file-driven API, where each line of the CSV file is its own command, allowing you to execute a series of commands to add/remove and update subscriber data (add_user, add_mobile, delete_user, etc.) A complete list of commands is provided in your Omnilert account.

 The FTP settings are similar to any standard FTP client.

-Set the server's hostname as well as the FTP username and password that Omnilert should use to connect.
+Set the FTP server's hostname as well as the FTP username and password that Omnilert should use to connect.